AdekunleDally/python-devops-project/README.md

 - `timestamp-chart/values.yaml`:A yaml file in the helm chart directory used to define values for templates and configurations in the timestamp-chart.
 ## Invoking the Service

-To invoke the service,run  `kubectl port-forward svc/timestamp-service 5000:80` and  `kubectl port-forward prometheus-prometheus-kube-prometheus-prometheus-0 9090` send an HTTP GET request to `http://<service-ip>:80`.
+To invoke the service,run  `kubectl port-forward svc/timestamp-service 5000:80` and  `kubectl port-forward prometheus-prometheus-kube-prometheus-prometheus-0 9090`.
+Send an HTTP GET request to `http://<service-ip>:80`.
 The service will return the current timestamp in JSON format.